tarwn/lessthandot-hugo/blogs/content/posts/2013-01-21-why-avoiding-multiple-code-blocks.md

 **Showing cached Execution Plans**

-In this post I’m going to use information from the following Dynamic Management Views and Functions to show some information about the cached Execution Plans of the queries used in this post:
+In this post I'm going to use information from the following Dynamic Management Views and Functions to show some information about the cached Execution Plans of the queries used in this post:

-  * sys.dm\_exec\_cached_plans shows types, usage, size… of the Execution Plans;
+  * sys.dm\_exec\_cached_plans shows types, usage, size... of the Execution Plans;
   * sys.dm\_exec\_sql_text shows the actual code of the query;
   * sys.dm\_exec\_query_plan is used to get the XML Execution Plan itself.